digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ## Definition
 # Namespace
-—

-A __namespace__ is a collection of names which are used in XML documents as element and attribute names.
-Namespaces are denoted in XML by stating the name of the namespace (mets) followed by a colon i.e. <\mets:[element]>
+A **namespace** is a collection of names which are used in XML documents as element and attribute names.
+Namespaces are denoted in XML by stating the name of the namespace (mets) followed by a colon i.e. \<mets:[element]>

 <!--presenter notes